Welcome to the Land of Eternal Spring: Guatemala City Airport

 • Transportation

-Once you exit the airport, you’ll find options for transportation.
+Once you exit the Guatemala City Airport, you’ll find options for transportation.
 This includes taxis and shuttle services.
 It's recommended to use authorized taxi services or pre-arranged transport for safety.

-• When you join us for a tour, we provide secure transportation that’ll be waiting for you at the airport!
+• When you join us for a tour, we provide secure transportation that’ll be waiting for you at the Guatemala City Airport!

-• Zones 4, 9, and 10 are closer to the airport and considered the more tourists-friendly.
+• Zones 4, 9, and 10 are closer to the airport and considered the more tourist-friendly.
 This is where you’ll find the most hotels, fine dining, gastropubs, and higher-end shopping.

 • Amenities

-At the airport, you’ll find basic amenities like restaurants, shops, and currency exchange.
+At the Guatemala City Airport, you’ll find basic amenities like restaurants, shops, and currency exchange.
 However, it may not be quite as extensive as you’d see in larger international airports.

 • Traveling with cash is a good idea.
-For better exchange rates, we recommend withdrawing from an ATM or exchanging currency at a bank away from the airport.
+For better exchange rates, we recommend withdrawing from an ATM or exchanging currency at a bank away from the Guatemala City Airport.

 Getting Ready To Return Home